Chinese information operations and information warfare: U.S. elections

 Through its agents in America, the PRC has financed a number of political candidates.
 Katrina Leung, a Chinese spy, contributed $10,000 to the campaign of Richard Riordan, the former mayor of Los Angeles.
 When he lost his primary to Bill Simon Jr., Leung contributed $4,200 to Simon's campaign.
 At the direction of her Chinese handlers, Leung also contributed to the 1992 campaign of George H. W. Bush.
 It is estimated that Leung donated around $27,000 to politicians in the 1990s on behalf of the PRC.

 A 2012 report by the Government Accountability Institute cites other examples: It was discovered that officers from the Chinese Embassy in Washington, D.C. "sought to direct contributions from foreign sources to the Democratic National Committee before the 1996 presidential campaign."
 While these allegations have been denied by the PRC, "Secret communications between Beijing and the Chinese Embassy in Washington establish that the influence-buying plan was 'government sanctioned...

 In 1996, People's Liberation Army intelligence officer Gen. Ji Shengde provided Johnny Chung, a fundraiser for the Democratic National Committee, with $300,000 to donate towards President Bill Clinton's reelection.
 Chung visited the White House over fifty times during the 1996 presidential campaign, and was responsible for over $400,000 of contributions to the DNC.

 In September 2022, Meta Platforms removed fake accounts linked to a China-based influence operation ahead of the 2022 United States elections.
 In the run-up to the 2024 United States elections, the Ministry of Public Security's Spamouflage influence operation was identified as having used fake social media accounts in an attempt to amplify divisions in US society.

+Commercial and corporate targeting

+In 2024, the social network analysis firm Graphika identified a sub-network of the pro-PRC campaign Spamouflage, which they dubbed "Glass Onion."
+This operation specifically targeted the U.S. commercial sector, attempting to frame American corporations as corrupt and negligent.
+The campaign utilized accounts that had previously posted spam content (such as pornography or commercial advertising) before pivoting to political messaging.

+The operation impersonated U.S. citizens, including military veterans and environmentalists, to attack companies such as Boeing, Pfizer, and Moderna.
+For example, following safety incidents involving Boeing aircraft, the network amplified narratives suggesting the company prioritized profit over safety, utilizing cartoons and AI-generated imagery.
+The report noted that while the network struggled to generate organic engagement, it demonstrated an evolution in tactics by focusing on specific U.S. industries to exploit existing public grievances.

+Israel

+In September 2025, Israeli Prime Minister Benjamin Netanyahu accused China, along with Qatar of orchestrating and leading a propaganda campaign to politically "besiege" Israel by undermining its global support, particularly in Western media and among allies.